-Vim is a powerful text editor that belongs to one of the default components on every Linux distribution, as well as Mac OSX.
-Vim follows its own concept of usage, causing the community to divide into strong supporters and vehement opponents that are in favor for other editors like Emacs.
+Vim is a powerful text editor that belongs to one of the default components on every Linux distribution, as well as Mac OS X. Vim follows its own concept of usage, causing the community to divide into strong supporters and vehement opponents that are in favor of other editors like Emacs.
 (By the way, that's very nice in winter in order to see the two enthusiastic teams having an extensive snowball fight together).

 Vim can be individualized and extended using additional plugins in order to adjust the tool to your specific needs.
 In this article we highlight a selection of extensions and discuss a useful setup to improve software development with Python.

 Vim is already equipped with an auto-completion feature.
 This works well but is limited to words that already exist in the current text buffer.
 In insert mode, using the key combination

 CTRL+N you get the next word in the current buffer, and